 - Our impact extends well beyond the task for which we are hired.

-- Focusing on the broad impact leads to shorter sales cycles, higher profits, and more and better clients.
+- Focusing on the broad impact leads to better results (e.g. shorter sales cycles, higher profits, and more and better clients).

-- Simplicity and understanding are the surest path to lasting change.
+- Simplicity and clarity lead to understanding, and understanding is the surest path to lasting change.
 I call this (un)common sense.
 The result is a virtuous cycle which cements long-term improvement.

 Don’t let an easy-going nature fool you.
 I’m really competitive.